 2. Lightly score the chicken thighs by cutting one or two slices into the top, then place in a large bowl.
 Sprinkle both sides of the chicken with the dry rub and make sure the chicken is well coated (use all of the dry rub!!).
 Next, pour in the 1/3 cup do BBQ sauce and massage well into the chicken.

 3. Place the chicken top side down onto the baking rack, bake for 20 minutes.
 After 20 minutes, flip the chicken, baste the top with additional fresh BBQ sauce, then bake another 20 minutes.
+Internal temperature of the chicken should be 165 degrees.
 Lastly, place under the broiler for 90 seconds – 2 minutes.

 Serve and enjoy!